nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

-# Python Pipeline Tutorial to Query and Manipulate Data from BioMart and RefSeq in Order to Perform a Pairwise Alignment Between Two Species
+# Python pipeline tutorial to query and manipulate data from BioMart and RefSeq in order to retrieve and align protein sequences from two different species

 ## Overview